 If you are concerned about thinning hair or bald patches from bleaching or dyeing your hair, it is best to stop colouring your hair further and seek expert help immediately.
 Whilst most temporary conditions will correct themselves in up to six months’ time, in line with the hair’s normal growth cycle, a hair loss specialist will be able to provide you with a professional diagnosis and plan of action.
-If needed, they can also recommend a treatment plan as well as hair loss advice tailored to your specific situation.
+If needed, they can also recommend a hair loss treatment plan as well as giving personalised hair loss advice tailored to your specific situation.

 If you colour your hair regularly or frequently use heat styling equipment, it is a good idea to keep your hair in the best possible condition by ensuring it gets the necessary nutrients for healthy hair growth.
 You can do this through eating a varied diet featuring the various vitamins and minerals that benefit hair health, or by taking nutritional supplements such as our exclusive Hair Vitalics.

 The Belgravia Centre is the leader in hair loss treatment in the UK, with two clinics based in Central London.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the UK or the rest of the world.
 View our Hair Loss Success Stories, which are the largest collection of such success stories in the world and demonstrate the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time for our hair loss helpline or to arrange a free consultation.